 It is possible to begin environmental law research in primary legal sources, such as an annotated code and the Code of Federal Regulations.
 However, because of the complexity of the subject, the importance of varied regulatory material, and the frequent changes in law and regulations, specialized research tools have been created.
 There are two major electronic and looseleaf services which can greatly aid in researching this complex area of the law: the Environmental Law Reporter and the Environment Reporter.

-BNA also publishes a looseleaf service for international environmental law, which is available electronically to the Duke Law community: the International Environment Reporter (also available on Lexis/Westlaw).
-This series provides biweekly information about major international environmental developments.
+BNA also publishes a topical service for international environmental law, which is available electronically to the Duke Law community: the International Environment Reporter.
+This series provides daily updates, as well as biweekly reviews, covering major international environmental developments.

 B. Secondary Sources

 The Law Library has a number of materials to aid your understanding of environmental law.

 Hazelton, Penny A., ed., Specialized Legal Research, 2d ed.
 (Ref Desk KF240 .S642).
 This annually-updated volume contains a chapter called "Environmental Law and Land Use Planning."